wingyintang/LLSIF_simulator/README.md

 9. Add more effect option for the beatmap.
 (Actually some have been made in the application, such as moving circles in https://www.youtube.com/watch?v=hFMHm_mBvt0)<br>
 10. Add video functionality for the osu! beatmap.
 (Not so easy to get the address)<br>
 11. Use color blend to create other color button other than red, green and light blue (Actually the grayscale base has been made).
+12. Add the old random, new random, and purely random choice.

 Something Else:
 -----------------------------------------------------